QUARTERLY INVESTMENT UPDATE

 Dear Friends and Clients,

 Again, thank you very much for the trust and confidence you have placed in our firm and it is always appreciated.
-On behalf of the entire staff, we want to extend to you and your loved ones our warmest wishes for the New Year.
+Please contact me with any questions or comments.